mattias/irc-cah/README.md

 	]
 }
 ```
-###Other Configuration Settings
-* `startOnFirstJoin` - automatically start a game if someone does !join when there's no game running.
-* `userJoinCommands` - action to take when an irc user joins the channel, such as a greeting.
-* `voicePlayers` - give current players +v on !join.
-(Bot will assume it is opped.)
-* `exitOnError` - the bot dies if there is an uncaught exception.
-If false, notify channel and log the stack trace.
-* `maxIdleRounds` - remove the player if they failed to play during this number of rounds.
-* `timeLimit` - number of seconds allowed for playing cards and picking winners.

 ##TODO
 * Save game & player data to MongoDB for all time top scores & other statistics.